Harry Potter filming locations: visit the real-life Godric’s Hollow and one of the most beautiful small towns in Britain!

 There is much more to Lavenham than its Harry Potter reference.

 Lavenham is often referred to as ‘England’s finest medieval village’ and not without reason.

-Full of half-timbered and colorful medieval cottages, Lavenham is a truly magical place and I felt like I was really walking through Godric’s Hollow.
+Full of half-timbered and colorful medieval cottages, Lavenham is a truly magical place and it feels like you are really walking through Godric’s Hollow.

-It must be magical as although it’s in the UK, there was a clear blue sky and glorious sunshine.
+It must be magical as although it’s in the UK when I visited Lavenham there was a clear blue sky and glorious sunshine.

-If you enjoyed this post, please pin it on Pinterest to help it reach more readers!
+If you enjoyed this post about Lavenham, please pin it on Pinterest to help it reach more readers!